jsidrach/visual-react/README.md

 > Battle your opponent in more than 10 exciting and easy-to-learn mini-games!
 None of them require prior knowledge—just quick reflexes—so you can jump straight into the action.
 Graphics are simple and clean - no unnecessary distractions so you can focus on the action and minimize your reaction time.

-> Customize the game in any way you like.
-Select which mini-games to play, how many rounds and mini-games to include in a match, and even disable in-game advertisements!

 ## <a name="levels"></a> Levels
 | Name       | Description                                             |
 |:-----------|:--------------------------------------------------------|